Kairos-T/blog/source/_posts/The-Basic-Physics-Concepts-in-Quantum-Computing.md

 Additionally, the final state of the qubit is probabilistic yet random.
 The state of a qubit is represented by the formula `α|0⟩` + `β|1⟩`.

 Here, `α` and `β` are probability amplitudes.
-The probabilities must be a non-negative number, to ensure the probabilistic interpretation of the quantum state is valid.
+The probabilities must be a non-negative number to ensure the probabilistic interpretation of the quantum state is valid.
 Thus, normalisation is required.

 > The normalisation conditions require that the sum of probabilities of all possible outcomes is equal to 1.